AnthemV/Gnome20/README.md

     <img src="https://img.shields.io/badge/Install%20directly%20with-Stylus-116b59.svg?longCache=true&style=flat"/>
   </a>
  </p>
 A full style for Roll20, including a great deal of tweaking and polish in order to fix up the terrible default appearence.
-Only works when Roll20 is set to dark mode, because the sites uses two different stylesheets for its themes for some reason.
+Only works when Roll20 is set to dark mode, because the site uses two different stylesheets for its themes for some reason.